 A. A district board may determine that general obligation bonds should be issued to provide money for public infrastructure purposes consistent with the general plan.
 If such determination is made, the district board shall call a general obligation bond election to submit the question to the qualified electors.
-The question shall include authorization for a levy, including a limitation on the levy, of a property tax to pay debt service on the bonds.
-The election shall be held pursuant to the provisions of the Local Election Act and may be held in conjunction with the formation election.
+The question shall include authorization .224747.1

-B. The district board shall promptly hold a hearing to determine whether the election should be called.
+The district board shall promptly hold a hearing to determine whether the election should be called.
 If the district board determines an election should be called, the district board shall hold an election on the question of imposing a property tax on property in the district pursuant to Section 5-11-7 NMSA 1978.
 If the required majority votes in favor of the matter, the district board shall, subject to the limitation provided in Section 5-11-8 NMSA 1978, levy and cause the property tax to be collected, at the same time and in the same manner as other property taxes are levied and collected on taxable property in the district, together with any money from the sources described in Section 5-11-17 NMSA 1978 to pay debt service on the bonds when due.
 Money derived from the levy of property taxes that are pledged to pay the debt service on the bonds shall be kept separately from other funds of the district.
-Property tax revenues not pledged to pay debt service on bonds may be used to pay other costs of the district, including costs of formation, administration, operation and maintenance, services or enhanced services. levy of property taxes shall constitute a lien on all taxable property within the district, including all leased property or improvements to leased land, which shall be subject to foreclosure in the same manner as other property tax liens under the laws of this state.
-The lien shall include delinquencies and interest thereon at a rate not to exceed ten percent per year, the actual costs of foreclosure and any other costs of the district resulting from the delinquency. proceeds of any foreclosure sale shall be deposited in the special bond fund for payment of any obligations secured thereby.
+Property tax revenues not pledged to pay debt service on bonds may be used to pay other costs of the district, including costs of formation, administration, operation and maintenance, services or enhanced services. levy of property taxes shall constitute a lien on all taxable property within the district, including all leased property or .224747.1 improvements to leased land, which shall be subject to foreclosure in the same manner as other property tax liens under the laws of this state.
+The lien shall include delinquencies and interest thereon at a rate not to exceed ten percent per year, the actual costs of foreclosure and any other costs of the district resulting from the delinquency.
+The proceeds of any foreclosure sale shall be deposited in the special bond fund for payment of any obligations secured thereby.

-- C. Once the district board has levied a property tax, the district board may issue and sell general obligation bonds of the district; provided that the district board shall have determined by resolution that the principal amount of all district general obligation bonds currently outstanding and the district general obligation bonds proposed for issuance and sale shall not result in a total annual debt service that exceeds five-tenths percent of the allowable base.
-After the bonds are issued, the district board shall enter in its minutes a record of the bonds sold and their numbers and dates. - D. Bonds may be sold in a public offering or in a negotiated sale. - E. Subject to the determination and election provisions of this section, a district may issue general obligation bonds at such times and in such amounts as the district deems appropriate to carry out a project or projects in phases. - F. Pursuant to this section, the district may issue and sell refunding bonds to refund general obligation bonds of the district authorized by the Public Improvement District Act.
+- c.
+Once the district board has levied a property tax, the district board may issue and sell general obligation bonds of the district; provided that the district board shall have determined by resolution that the principal amount of all district general obligation bonds currently outstanding and the district general obligation bonds proposed for issuance and sale shall not result in a total annual debt service that exceeds five-tenths percent of the allowable base.
+After the bonds are issued, the district board shall enter in its minutes a record of the bonds sold and their numbers and dates. - D. Bonds may be sold in a public offering or in a negotiated sale. - E. Subject to the determination and election provisions of this section, a district may issue general obligation bonds at such times and in such amounts as the district deems appropriate to carry out a project or projects .224747.1 in phases.

+F. Pursuant to this section, the district may issue and sell refunding bonds to refund general obligation bonds of the district authorized by the Public Improvement District Act.
 No determination or election is required in connection with the issuance and sale of refunding bonds.
 Refunding bonds issued pursuant to this section shall have a final maturity date no later than the final maturity date of the bonds being refunded."